 The Evidence-Based Practice Conference is an annual research symposium which provides second year MScOT students with the opportunity to disseminate key findings from their research projects to students, faculty, and clinicians from the Western community.

-The poster presentation showcases the diverse research undertaken by our students and is the culmination of the Supervised Research in Occupation Course.
+The poster presentation showcases the diverse research undertaken by students and is the culmination of the Supervised Research in Occupation course.
 The Conference also celebrates the exciting and innovative scholarship occurring in the School of Occupational Therapy.

 The Barbara Sexton Lectureship was established in 1999 to reward innovation and excellence in occupational therapy teaching and to foster professional enrichment.
 Western's School of Occupational Therapy annually invites a distinguished visitor to give a public presentation for the Evidence-Based Practice Conference.

 School of Rehabilitation Science

 Professor Sexton dedicated her career to the profession of Occupational Therapy and its advancement, both nationally and internationally.
 Following a successful career as a clinician, Professor Sexton joined the faculty at Western in 1973, just one year after the inception of the School.
 Thus, she was involved in the education of every graduate in Occupational Therapy from Western prior to her retirement in 1995.
 Barabara’s specialty was mental health with an emphasis on interviewing and small groups.
 She worked hard to ensure that every graduate of this program was not only educated in the relevant theories of the discipline, but also in the clinical skills required in the day-to-day practice of the profession.